NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/ActiveViewport/README.md

 ## Key Investigators

-- Davide Punzo, (Freelancer, France)
+- Davide Punzo (Freelancer, France)
 - Andras Lasso (Perk Labs, Canada)
+- Anyone is welcome to join

 # Project Description

-Add the concept of active viewport in 3DSlicer.
+Add the concept of active viewport in 3DSlicer

 ## Objective

-1) Track the currently manipulated viewport by the user in a parameter in the Slicer logic.
+1) Track the currently manipulated viewport by the user in a parameter in the Slicer logic

 2) Add a colored border to the viewport (2D, 3D, Plot, Table, etc...)